philkwek/ID_assignment2_NatureBuddy/README.md

 - Started on basic HTML and JS for the random_location page
 - added JSON list for all the possible nature adventure locations

+### 21/12/202
+- Created JS functions to randomize locations and to store list of locations in localStorage
+- Created JS function to check for localStorage location data, adds fresh list if data does not exist

 ## Credits

 ### Media